erikolvera/animood/README.md

 tuned to your taste, and — the centerpiece — chat with **MoodBot**, an AI assistant that turns a sentence about your mood into spot-on anime suggestions.

-Built by a four-person team for.
+Built by a four-person team.

 ---